Makae/rxjs-insights/docs/article.md

 # Introduction
 Within the last few years Reactive Programming bacame a core tool which is used by a lot of programmers in their day-to-day work.
 Reactive Programming is specified in the ReactiveX (Reactive E**X**tensions) API  which provide a solution for "asynchronous programming with observable streams".
 There are other specifications but they are not directly part of this article.

 One of the most notable frameworks which uses an implementation of ReactiveX is Angular.
-Angular includes the RxJS library as a direct dependenc and uses it for implementing a reactive and standardized solution for working with data streams and data manipulation.
+Angular includes the RxJS library as a direct dependency and uses it for implementing a reactive and standardized solution for working with data streams and data manipulation.
-Altough RxJS is widely used by developers and adopted by major frameworks, it is often hard for new developers to understand and to not fall into the many common pitfalls.
+Altough RxJS is widely used by developers and adopted by major frameworks, it is often hard for new developers to understand it.
+Furthermore there are many common pitfalls which make finding problems hard.

 I remember having  a hard time getting into RxJS.
-This article tries to ease new developers into ReactiveX and RxJS and also tries to give some tips for handling the more complex topics.
+This article tries to ease new developers into ReactiveX and RxJS and also gives some insights for handling the more complex topics like Higher-Level Observables and the inner workings of RxJS.
 Within the article I will show all examples with TypeScript and the RxJS Library, as I am most comfortable with those implementations.
 Nevertheless the concept here will apply to all implementations of ReactiveX.

 ## Why Reactive Programming?
-Reactive Programming tries to streamline the handling of data which change (asynchronousely) over time.
+Reactive Programming streamlines the handling of data which change (asynchronousely) over time by providing an uniform interface for it.
 It is most helpful for data events which are generated interactively or is provided by an external data source to your Application.

 For Example:
 * User-Input (Touch, Mouse, Keyboard)